asynts/asynts.github.io-src/src/gd/py/include-file.md

 # ...
 ```

-This won't work in every senario, if your file is huge or containes binary data it might not be a good idea to embed it. *(note: your file shouldn't be huge!)*
+This won't work in every senario, if your file is huge or containes binary data it might not be a good idea to embed it.

+*Note: Your file shouldn't be huge, don't provide more than 3-5 lines!*